National Council of Provinces

 The National Council of Provinces (NCOP) is the upper house of the Parliament of South Africa under the post-apartheid constitution which came into full effect in 1997.

 It replaced the former Senate, but is very similar to that body, and to many other upper houses of legislatures throughout the world, in that its purpose is to represent the governments of the provinces, rather than directly representing the people.

+The NCOP consists of 90 Members of Parliament (MPs).

 Composition

 The NCOP consists of ninety delegates, ten delegates for each of the nine provinces regardless of the population of the province.
 Each province is equally represented in the NCOP.

 A provincial delegation is composed of six permanent delegates and four special delegates.
 The party representation in the delegation must proportionally reflect the party representation in the provincial legislature, based on a formula included in the Constitution of South Africa.

 The permanent delegates are selected by the nine provincial legislatures.
 The four special delegates include the Premier of the province and three other delegates.
 They are nominated by each province from the members of the provincial legislature and are contingent on the subject matter being considered by the NCOP.
 The premier leads the province's delegation in the NCOP, but they can choose any of the other delegates to head the delegation in their absence.

 The South African Local Government Association (SALGA) is also represented in the NCOP.
 SALGA has 10 delegates who may partake in the debates and other activities, but they do not vote.